maple3142/My-CTF-Challenges/HITCON CTF 2024/MatProd/README.md

 See [solve_alternting.py](./solution/solve_alternting.py) for the solver for alternating construction.

+> If you find my explanation to hard to understand, read [this writeup](https://blog.tanglee.top/2024/07/15/HITCON-CTF-2024-Qual-Crypto-Writeup.html#matprod) by others instead.
+It did a really good job at explaning my attack then this, especially on the alternating one XD.

 ### Get Flag

 Just run both solver to get the plaintext for both challenge, and execute: